Hall Green Stadium: Achievements

+Speedway

 Closure

 In 2014 the National Asset Management Agency (parent company of the Greyhound Racing Association) sold Hall Green and Belle Vue stadiums but retained a lease agreement for both venues; with Hall Green Stadium being purchased by Euro Property Investments Limited for £3 million.
 It was revealed on 23 February 2016 that the stadium is to be closed down and demolished in the near future due to a housing planning application made by owner Euro Property Investments Limited.
 The planning submission to the local council was originally declined in June 2016; but this ruling was subsequently overturned by appeal during the following month, and consequently a decision to allow demolition of the stadium was ratified by the council.
 In June 2017, it was revealed by the stadium's chief executive Clive Feltham that the stadium would close at the end of the following month; and the stadium's final night of racing occurred on 29 July 2017.
 Demolition of the stadium to make way for the housing estate subsequently commenced in May 2018.